Ella Gaines Yates

 Ella Gaines Yates (June 14, 1927 – June 27, 2006) was an American librarian who served as the first African-American director of the Atlanta-Fulton Public Library System in Georgia.

 Early life and education

 Yates was born into a well known and wealthy family in Atlanta, Georgia.
 She attended Booker T. Washington High School.
-She was accepted to Spelman on July 13, 1944.
+She was accepted to Spelman College on July 13, 1944.
 She wrote in her admission letter to the college, "I wish to come to Spelman, because I feel there is no other college anywhere in the world finer for a girl to receive training to prepare her for higher gain in life.
 I have always looked forward to entering Spelman College, because Spelman students have a certain air about them that denotes character and culture.
 I would naturally fall in line."
 Yates graduated with a bachelor's degree from Spelman in 1949.
 She met her husband, Clayton Yates, at Morehouse College.